Obyo-techie/obyo-techie/README.md

 ---

 <h4>About</h4>
-I’m  a *Computer Engineering student at the Ethiopian Defence University*, where I combine academic knowledge with real-world military discipline.
+I’m  a Computer Engineering student at the Ethiopian Defence University, wwhere theory meets practice in high-stakes environments.
 I work on systems that demand precision, security, and discretion.
 I love testing systems, securing applications, exploring network protocols, and building web & embedded solutions.
 When I’m focused, you’ll usually find me coding late at night or sharpening my cyber skills.